Dartmouth Time-Sharing System: The Kiewit Network

 As mentioned above, Hanover High School was connected to DTSS from the system's beginning.
 Over the next decade, many other high schools and colleges were connected to DTSS via the Kiewit Network, named for Peter Kiewit, donor of funds for the Kiewit Computation Center that housed the DTSS computers and staff.
 These schools connected to DTSS via one or more teletypes, modems, and dial-up telephone lines.
 Dartmouth students had free, unlimited access to DTSS, but high-school students had quotas of 40 to 72 hours of terminal access each week, and college users paid for computer use.
 Dartmouth ran active programs to engage and train high school teachers in using computation within their courses.

 By 1967, the following high schools had joined the Kiewit Network: Hanover High School, The Holderness School, Mascoma Valley Regional High School, Kimball Union Academy, Mount Hermon School, Phillips Andover Academy, Phillips Exeter Academy, St. Paul's School, and Vermont Academy.
-This group expanded in the Dartmouth Secondary School Project, funded by the NSF during 1967-1968, which added the following New England high schools: Cape Elizabeth High School, Concord High School, Hartford High School (Vermont), Keene High School, Lebanon High School, Loomis School, Manchester Central High School, Rutland High School, St. Johnsbury Academy, South Portland High School, and Timberlane High School.
+This group expanded in the Dartmouth Secondary School Project, funded by the NSF during 1967–1968, which added the following New England high schools: Cape Elizabeth High School, Concord High School, Hartford High School (Vermont), Keene High School, Lebanon High School, Loomis School, Manchester Central High School, Rutland High School, St. Johnsbury Academy, South Portland High School, and Timberlane High School.

-From 1968-1970, Dartmouth added a number of colleges to the Kiewit Network via its Regional College Consortium.
+From 1968 to 1970, Dartmouth added a number of colleges to the Kiewit Network via its Regional College Consortium.
 They included: Bates College, Berkshire Community College, Bowdoin College, Colby Junior College, Middlebury College, Mount Holyoke College, New England College, Norwich University, the University of Vermont, and Vermont Technical College.

 By 1971, the Kiewit Network connected 30 high schools and 20 colleges in New England, New York, and New Jersey.
 At that time, DTSS was supporting over 30,000 users, of which only 3,000 were at Dartmouth College.
 By 1973, the Kiewit Network had expanded to include schools in Illinois, Michigan, upstate New York, Ohio, and Montreal, Canada.